-Hermes is the name of the Computing Service system that provides mailboxes for all students and many staff.
+Hermes is the name of the UIS system that provides mailboxes for all eligible students and many staff.
 Currently over 30,000 people have mailboxes on Hermes.
-There is a limit (quota) to the total space you are allowed to use (1GB for most users).
+There is a limit (quota) to the total space you are allowed to use (2Gb for most users).
 For reasons of efficiency you should try to keep your account tidy by deleting messages that you have read and moving messages you wish to keep out of your 'inbox'.
 The maximum size of an individual message that can be sent from or delivered to Hermes is 50Mb.

 You can read your Hermes mail using any standard mail program (Outlook, Thunderbird, Apple Mail, Eudora, etc.) or via a web browser using Hermes Webmail.
 See the links to left and right for details.